 CCG Representatives: Has the meaning set forth in Section 2.2.

-Effective Date: Has the meaning set forth in the Preamble.
+Effective Date: Has the meaning set forth in Section 7.11.

 Encumbrance: Any lien, claim, easement, attachment, option, right to acquire an interest, lease, license, sublease, covenant, charge, security interest, mortgage, pledge, restriction on use, conditional sale or other encumbrance of any kind or nature whatsoever.